 Too rarely seen or grown, the "Coral Spurge" a non-running clump former, has dazzling yellow flowers and bracts in dense profusion on massed wiry stems.
 These are produced from earliest spring until early winter, making this fabulous and attractive plant one of the longest-flowering and valuable of commercial cut flowers too.
-It is synonymous or very similar to Euphorbia Corallioides, the two species being to all intent and purpose indistinguishable when grown together.
+It is very similar to Euphorbia Corallioides, the two species being to all intent and purpose indistinguishable when grown together.

 Common name:Syn.
 Euphorbia Corallioides palustris zauberflote.
 Eggleaf spurge.
 Oblong spurge.